icco/nanowrimo/novel.md

 Around the end of the day though, a man made an order, and walked out of the store.
 While he was ordering, he gave Gretta a piece of paper.
 "What was that all about?"
 I inquired.

-"You have to make a delivery."

-"Oh."
+"We run a delivery business on the side.
+Basically we have got a group of people who need supplies in troubled parts of the city."

+"Oh, that's pretty cool.
+Well, do you mind if I take off?
+I've got some errands I need to run."

+"Actually, I was hoping you would do this delivery for us.
+Do you have some time?"

+"Sure.
+I can take care of my errands later."

-"Go to 254 Market St. with this thermos."
-Her husband tossed me a thermos.
-"And get there in under an hour.
-Once you're done, you can have the rest of the day off."
+"Fantastic.
+Go to 254 Market St. and deliver that black thermos on the counter to Mike Bruchez."
+Her husband tossed me the thermos.
+"And try to get there in under an hour.
+He's all paid up, but he'll probably have a delivery or something for you to run.
+We'll see you tomorrow morning."
+I grabbed my backpack and shoved the theromos inside.